Nevoss/form-wrapper-js/docs/guide/field-events.md

 ## Field Changed

-`fieldChange` is a general name for 2 events that this method can be bind to, `change` event and `input` event.
+`fieldChange` is a general method for 2 possible events, for some elements `onChange` event will be suitable and for another `onInput`.

-The method is usefull for 2 things:
+The method is useful for 2 things:

 - It will unset error if declared in the [options](/guide/optios)
 - It will validate the field if declared in the [options](/guide/options)